qiaoguanren/qiaoguanren.github.io/_pages/about.md

 # 🔥 News

-● 2024.10: My poster of TrafficGamer has been accepted by the RLChina Conference 2024.<br />
+● 2024.10: One of my works' posters (TrafficGamer, Under Review)  has been accepted by the RLChina Conference 2024.<br />
 ● 2024.07: one paper accepted by ECCV 2024.<br />

 <span class='anchor' id='-lwzl'></span>